PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_feed.md

 </center>

 <br>
 Note that *X* and *Y* must be transcription factors, but *X* does not have to be (and in fact typically is not).
-There are XXX FFLs in the transcription factor network of *E. coli*, and we leave the verification that this is a significant number of FFLs compared to a random network as an exercise at the end of the chapter.
+There are about 42 FFLs in the transcription factor network of *E. coli*, and we leave the verification that this is a significant number of FFLs compared to a random network as an exercise at the end of the chapter[^ffl].

-* NOAH: Fill in this XXX above.

 Furthermore, recall that every edge of a transcription factor network is assigned a "+" or a "-" sign based on whether the interaction corresponds to up-regulation or down-regulation.
 Accordingly, there are eight different types of FFLs, depending on the labels of the three edges in this motif.

-Among the XXX total FFLs in the *E. coli* transcription factor network, YYY of them have the structure below, in which the edges connecting *X* to *Y* and *X* to *Z* are assigned a "+" and the edge connecting *Y* to *Z* is assigned a "-".
+Among the 42 total FFLs in the *E. coli* transcription factor network, 5 of them have the structure below, in which the edges connecting *X* to *Y* and *X* to *Z* are assigned a "+" and the edge connecting *Y* to *Z* is assigned a "-".
 This specific form of the FFL motif is unfortunately named a **type-1 incoherent feedforward loop**.
 This form of the FFL will be our focus for the rest of the chapter.

-* NOAH: Fill in XXX and YYY here.

 **STOP:** How could we simulate a feedforward loop with chemical reactions akin to the simulation that we used for negative autoregulation?
 What would we compare this simulation against?
 {: .notice--primary}